DitroniX/IPEM-SIX-ESP32C5-ATM90E32-IoT-Mains-Power-Energy-Monitor/README.md

 ### Availability

-**IPEM Plus, along with the optional Display Board and DIN enclosure, will be available for purchase in Early May 2026.**
+**IPEM SIX, along with the optional Display Board and DIN enclosure, will be available for purchase in June 2026.**

 ## **Further Information**